pág. 8796

 that deeper engagement leads to better retention.
 Reduction in spelling errors was achieved by

 memorizing correct spellings through Grammarly.
-However, despite Grammarly’s real
+However, despite Grammarly’s real-time feedback,

 achieve lasting grammatical accuracy.